-Based on the National Wetlands Inventory mapping (see Map 2 in Appendix C), wetlands are located along stream corridors in the sewer service area.
-The service area is expected to expand in the 20-year planning window and as a result, new collection and conveyance facilities are anticipated.
+Based on the National Wetlands Inventory mapping (refer to Map No, 2 in Appendix C), wetlands are located along stream corridors in the planning area.
 A wetland delineation to identify and define the actual locations of wetlands and their boundaries should be performed during the design phase if any expansion of the existing facilities implemented.

 Wetlands will be avoided to the maximum extent possible.
 If wetland impacts are unavoidable during construction, these areas will be restored to preconstruction conditions once construction of the sewer facilities is complete.
-The wetland soil will be stockpiled during any excavation and restored to the appropriate seed mix for the surrounding native vegetation.
+The wetland soils will be stockpiled during any excavation and restored to the appropriate seed mix for the surrounding native vegetation.
 If permanent impacts to wetlands are proposed and mitigation is necessary, a full mitigation plan will be developed in accordance with the latest PA DEP and United States Army Corps of Engineers (USACE) guidelines.
 All required permits will be obtained prior to the start of construction.